Have you had problems with clearing your mask?

-My days at work are filled with constantly teaching PADI Discover Scuba Diving experiences.
-Out of 500+ students, most of them struggle with clearing a partially flooded mask.
+My days at work are filled with teaching PADI Discover Scuba Diving experiences.
+Out of 500+ students, most of them struggle with clearing a partially flooded mask, but don’t panic – I have got you covered.
+Once you learn, it is a simple trick and one that is required for scuba diving.

 As soon as most students hear you talk about this skill, they already doubt their ability to master it.